ogunlao/saint/README.md

 We got AUROC of 92.9% on bank dataset with initial experiments.
 More experiments coming soon.

+The code currently work for binary and multiclass classification tasks.
+Regression not supported at the moment.

 Major modules implemented in the code

 - Saint Transformer